-Rookery Bay Reserve is located adjacent to Naples, one of the fastest growing metropolitan areas in the state, and is ideally suited as a regional hub for education and research on estuaries.
-The mission of the Rookery Bay Reserve is to provide a basis for informed coastal decisions, working in partnership with local communities to promote coastal stewardship.
+Rookery Bay Reserve is located adjacent to Naples, one of the fastest-growing metropolitan areas in the state, and is ideally suited as a regional hub for education and research on estuaries.
+Rookery Bay Reserve's mission is to provide a basis for informed coastal decisions, working in partnership with local communities to promote coastal stewardship.

 In the 1960s, with farms, buildings, roads and canals springing up across coastal Collier County, residents started to take notice that the once pristine bays and estuaries were showing the effects of development upstream.
-A number of grassroots efforts to "save Rookery Bay" resulted in the designation of the Rookery Bay National Estuarine Research Reserve in 1978.
+A number of grassroots efforts to "save Rookery Bay" resulted in the designation of the Rookery Bay National Estuarine Research Reserve in 1978 through the National Oceanic and Atmospheric Administration (NOAA).

 Rookery Bay Reserve is primarily accessible by boat, with opportunities for primitive camping, fishing, nature trails, geocaching and other compatible activities.
 A marked paddling trail exists at the mouth of Henderson Creek.
 A primitive ramp at the end of Shell Island Road allows for small-vessel access into the reserve (use at your own risk).